- Reference Number: HEY-641/2018

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

 This leaflet has been produced to give you general information on your treatment.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team caring for you.
+If after reading it you have any concerns or require any further explanation, please discuss this with a member of the healthcare team.

 What is Botox and how will it help me?